Beyond Euclid: An Illustrated Guide to Modern Machine Learning with Geometric, Topological, and Algebraic Structures: Survey: Non-Euclidean Machine Learning

-This subsection reviews regression on manifolds.
 We first introduce our taxonomy defined by the mathematical structure of both the \textit{data spaces} and the regression \textit{model}.
-Then, we review the literature on this topic in Figure~\ref{fig:regression} with details in the text.
+Then, we review the literature on regression.
+A complete visual representation of the literature is available in Figure~\ref{fig:geo-regression}.

-\paragraph*{Taxonomy} In machine learning, the problem of regression can be defined as learning a function $f$ going from an input space $X$ to an output space $Y$.
-Figure~\ref{fig:regression} organizes regression models into a taxonomy that is first based on the geometric properties of input and output spaces\textemdash see first two columns in Figure~\ref{fig:regression}.
-Here, we differentiate conventional Euclidean spaces from more complex manifold spaces, setting the stage for a detailed exploration of five key configurations: Euclidean to Euclidean, one-dimensional Euclidean to Manifold, Euclidean to Manifold, Manifold to Euclidean, and Manifold to Manifold.
+\paragraph*{Taxonomy} In machine learning, regression can be defined as learning a function $f$ going from an input space $X$ to an output space $Y$.
+Figure~\ref{fig:geo-regression} organizes regression models into a taxonomy based on the geometric properties of input and output spaces\textemdash see first two columns in Figure~\ref{fig:geo-regression}.
+Here, we distinguish conventional Euclidean spaces from more complex manifold spaces, setting the stage for a detailed exploration of five key configurations: Euclidean to Euclidean, one-dimensional Euclidean to Manifold, Euclidean to Manifold, Manifold to Euclidean, and Manifold to Manifold.